 Due to Goddell’s actions over the last couple of years, you would be hard-pressed to find too many common fans who haven’t heard of Roger Goddell, but you would also be just as hard-pressed to find many fans who care about him.
 I don’t pay attention to such things, but I’m guessing that if you polled NFL fans about the latest press release from the commissioner’s office, you would see figures like .04% see it as a positive for the league, .96% see it as a negative, 4% haven’t heard of it, and 95% don’t care.

 Socially conscious consumers care about CEOs.
-They scour the position papers of these CEOs, and they read the analysis provided by a socially conscious writers they trust.
+They scour the position papers of these CEOs, and they read the analysis provided by socially conscious writers they trust.
 They focus a great deal of their attention on the CEO’s gender, race, and flossing habits.
 Most NFL fans don’t even know Roger’s middle name (Stokoe), because they don’t care.
 He’s not on the field, he’s not designing a defense, or an offense.
 He’s not the fan’s friend, or the fan’s enemy.
 He’s the commissioner of the NFL, equivalent to that fire hydrant on the end of their block.
-They know it’s there, they know what it does, but they probably haven’t spent more than one accumulative minute of their lives thinking about it.
+We know it’s there, and we know what it does, but we probably haven’t spent more than one accumulative minute of our lives thinking about it.

-Unless they do something to violate the average NFL fans’ core tenets.
-It probably seems improbable to most players that they can do anything to violate a fan’s core tenets.
-Some of them have witnessed that adoration for most of their lives, and they probably see the love as unconditional, but the reader can go ahead and view this perspective as anecdotal, but I have witnessed the fraying of the bond.
-Most fans do not care if the players view them as simple-minded dolts, but the player is the only one who care shake the bond we hold with them.
-The media can try to make a dent, and the NFL commissioner can attempt to solve that issue, and most NFL fans won’t care either way, but if the player shows outward ingratitude, most fans will leave, and some may never come back.
-I’ve witnessed TV’s turned to the “off” position for a couple years now, even at Thanksgiving, and I don’t know when, or if, they will ever be turned back on.
-Congratulations, NFL players, you’ve awoken an otherwise ambivalent and apathetic fan base.
-They care now in a way I never thought they would.
+The media can try to make a dent, and the NFL commissioner can attempt to resolve that issue, and most NFL fans won’t care either way, but if the player shows an unprecedented level of ingratitude, most fans will leave, and some may never come back.
+We’ve all witnessed those TV’s permanently turned into the “off” position, on Sunday afternoons for a couple years now, even at Thanksgiving, and I don’t know when, or if, they will ever be turned back on.
+Congratulations, NFL players, you’ve proven me wrong.
+There is a way to do what I thought couldn’t be done.
+The otherwise ambivalent and apathetic fan base is now awoke, and they care more than I thought they would about a social issue.